-- Consider PrEP with daily oral TDF-FTC on a case-by-case basis to young people with current factors other than condomless anal sex that may put them at increased risk of HIV acquisition.
-See Section 4. - The risk and benefits of providing PrEP for adolescents should be weighed carefully in the context of UK laws and judgements about autonomy in healthcare decision-making (e.g. Fraser competency), and balanced against protecting young people from harm. - A discussion about side effects including impact upon bone density in young people should be held at PrEP initiation and maintenance visits.
+- Consider PrEP with daily oral TD-FTC on a case-by-case basis to young people with current factors other than condomless anal sex that may put them at increased risk of HIV acquisition.
+See Section 5 - In young trans people who are having only anal sex, on-demand PrEP could be used as it is likely to have the same biological efficacy as seen in MSM. - The risks and benefits of providing PrEP for adolescents should be weighed carefully in the context of UK laws and judgements about autonomy in healthcare decision-making (e.g. Fraser competency), and balanced against protecting young people from harm. - A discussion about side effects including impact upon bone density in young people should be held at PrEP initiation and maintenance visits.